Execution of the Báb

 The barrack square in Tabriz, where the Báb was executed.
+A pillar on the center-right of the photograph, marked with an X, is the precise location where the Báb was shot.

-On the morning of July 9, 1850 in Tabriz, a 30-year-old Persian merchant known as the Báb was charged with apostasy and shot by order of the Prime Minister of the Persian Empire.
+On the morning of 9 July 1850 in Tabriz, a Persian merchant known as the Báb was charged with apostasy and shot by order of the Prime Minister of the Persian Empire.
 The events surrounding his execution have been the subject of controversy among researchers, and are regarded as miraculous by followers of the Baháʼí Faith, who consider him to be a Manifestation of God.

 The Báb and one of his companions were suspended on a wall and a large firing squad prepared to shoot.
-When the smoke cleared after the first firing of bullets, the Báb was missing.
-Reports continue by stating that the Báb was found back in his prison room finishing dictation to his secretary.
-Other sources, which include Persian and European reports, give a variety of accounts, some in agreement with the miracle-like Baháʼí story, and some indicating a less miraculous event.
+When the smoke cleared after the first volleys of bullets, the Báb was missing; reports continue by stating that the Báb was found back in his prison cell finishing dictation to his secretary.
+Sources, which include Persian and European reports, give a variety of accounts of varying degrees of miraculousness.
 All agree that he survived the first firing squad, and was killed by the second.

 For many years after his death, the remains of the Báb were secretly transferred from place to place until they were brought to their final resting place at the Shrine of the Báb in Haifa on the middle terrace of the Baháʼí Gardens.

-The anniversary of this event is commemorated by members of the Baháʼí Faith at noon on Rahmat 16 (Sharaf) (of the Baháʼí calendar - i.e., July 9 or July 10).
+The anniversary of the Báb's martyrdom is commemorated by members of the Baháʼí Faith at noon on Rahmat 16 (Sharaf) of the Baháʼí calendar, corresponding to 9 or 10 July.
 It is one of nine Holy Days when work is suspended.

 Execution order

-In 1850 a new prime-minister, Amir Kabir, ordered the execution of the Báb; he was brought to Tabriz, where he would be killed by a firing squad.
-The night before his execution, as he was being conducted to his cell, a young man, Anís (sometimes called Mulla Muhammad Ali), threw himself at the feet of the Báb, wanting to be killed with the Báb.
+In 1850 a new prime minister, Amir Kabir, ordered the execution of the Báb.
+He was brought to Tabriz, where he would be killed by a firing squad.
+His transfer to the barracks was marked by public humiliation: before the execution, he was deprived of visible signs of his status as a siyyid.

+The night before his execution, as he was being conducted to his cell, a young man, Anís, threw himself at the feet of the Báb, wanting to be killed with the Báb.
 He was immediately arrested and placed in the same cell as the Báb.
+Anís was Mírzá Muḥammad-ʻAlíy-i-Zunúzí, who chose to remain with the Báb despite efforts by relatives to persuade him to recant.

-On the morning of July 9, 1850, the Báb was taken to the Tabriz courtyard filled with nearly ten thousand people wishing to watch his execution.
-The Báb and Anís were suspended on a wall and the firing squad of 750 rifles prepared to shoot.
+On the morning of 9 July 1850, the Báb was taken to the Tabriz courtyard filled with nearly ten thousand people wishing to watch his execution.
+The Báb and Anís were suspended on a wall and a firing squad prepared to shoot.
+The public execution may have been intended to show the authority of the state and to forestall rumors that the Báb had survived.